 If you haven’t considered how to become a wholesaler yet, it’s worth looking into.
 This is especially true as DTC marketing is on the rise.
 Wholesaling is when a business purchases goods from a manufacturer and resells those goods at a profit.

-Let’s look at the wholesale definition and how multiple types of eCommerce businesses can use it.
+Let’s look at the wholesale definition, how to run a wholesale business, how to run a wholesale distribution business, and how multiple types of eCommerce businesses can use it.

 What Does Wholesale Mean?

 There are at least three definitions of the term wholesale.The definition depends on the context in which a business is using wholesale goods.

 One, the word wholesale itself can refer to a complete or partial product that was acquired from a manufacturer.

 Two, wholesale can refer to a B2B wholesale business that buys wholesale goods and resells them to another business as B2B sales.
 These wholesalers are often referred to as brokers.
 They usually don’t own the wholesale products--like wholesale dairy, wholesale produce, wholesale meat, and wholesale seafood--and are a middleman between clients.